-On November 17, 2011, when Major League Baseball unanimously approved the purchase of the Houston Astros by a group headed by Houston businessman Jim Crane, a new era of Astros baseball began.
+On Nov.
+17, 2011, when Major League Baseball unanimously approved the purchase of the Houston Astros by a group headed by Houston businessman Jim Crane, a new era of Astros baseball began.

 As the new Owner and Chairman, Jim Crane hit the ground running upon taking control of the Astros by immediately putting his plan to rebuild the franchise into place.
-As a highly-successful businessman in Houston and former standout college pitcher, Jim has the credentials to make the Astros a winning team both on and off the field.
+As a highly successful businessman in Houston and former standout college pitcher, Jim has the credentials to make the Astros a winning team both on and off the field.

-From the start, Jim has been clear about his goals: To make the Astros a ballclub that can have sustained success at the Major League level by building a top-notch farm system, and to provide Astros fans with an outstanding experience at Minute Maid Park.
+From the start, Jim has been clear about his goals: to make the Astros a ballclub that can have sustained success at the Major League level by building a top-notch farm system, and to provide Astros fans with an outstanding experience at Minute Maid Park.

 Jim earned a Bachelor of Science degree in industrial safety from Central Missouri State University in 1976.
-This led to a loss control job evaluating commercial risks for an insurance company and then a move to Houston in 1982, where he entered the freight forwarding business.Success In The Business World
+This led to a loss-control job evaluating commercial risks for an insurance company and then a move to Houston in 1982, where he entered the freight forwarding business.

-Jim is the owner of Champion Energy Services, which ranks in the top five nonutility-affiliated retail electric providers in the United States and among the top 20 retail electricity companies in the nation and is also CEO and President of Crane Capital Group, Inc.Giving Back
+Jim is the owner of Champion Energy Services, which ranks in the top five nonutility-affiliated retail electric providers in the United States and among the top 20 retail electricity companies in the nation and is also CEO and President of Crane Capital Group, Inc.

 "Baseball was very important to my own development," said Jim.
 "Playing baseball made me a lot more confident and comfortable in my ability to achieve things.
-I'd like to be able to help more kids get the opportunity I had through baseball."
+I'd like to be able to help more kids get the opportunities I had through baseball."